-Applied Technical Services performs CT scanning to detect flaws or defects in the structure of product components.
-Because of the X-ray factor involved in this method, CT provides a view of conditions inside the object — unlike a more limited analysis method such as 3D inspections.
+ATS’ expert 3D part scanning services employs computed tomography (CT) to detect flaws or defects in the structure of product components.
+Because of the X-ray factor involved in this method, CT provides a view of conditions inside the object, making it a valuable 3D inspection method.

 Reasons to Request Our 3D Part Scanning Services